Some cancer drugs can cause tiredness (fatigue). But there are things you can do and people that can help.

 Different drugs cause tiredness in different ways.

 It is common to feel tired and lacking in energy when taking hormone therapy.
-The tiredness can be worse when you first start the treatment and gradually improve over a few weeks or months.
+The tiredness can be worse when you first start the treatment.
+It gradually improves over a few weeks or months.

-When you finish taking the treatment, the fatigue usually decreases over a few weeks.
+When you finish taking the treatment, the tiredness usually decreases over a few weeks.

-Most people who have biological therapies feel tired during their treatment.
-For some the tiredness is severe.
-It might take a few months to a year to get back to normal energy levels after the treatment ends.
+Most people who have targeted cancer drugs or immunotherapy feel tired during their treatment.
+For some, the tiredness is severe.
+It may take them a few months to a year to get back to their normal energy levels after the treatment ends.

-Some types of bisphosphonate treatment can cause tiredness but it is usually mild.
-You generally go back to normal energy levels over a few weeks once the treatment ends.
+Some types of bisphosphonate treatment can cause tiredness, but it is usually mild.
+You generally go back to your normal energy levels over a few weeks once the treatment ends.

 What can help